 UND has the first space studies program of its kind in the world!
 Our master's in Space Studies is designed for those seeking to enter the space field or are an aerospace professional who wishes to expand your knowledge.

 - On Campus or Online

 - Est. time to complete:

 - Credit hours:

-Why Study Space Studies at UND?
+Why earn a Space Studies degree?

 Unlike similar programs, UND students gain a broad-based understanding of the links between engineering, space science and policy.

 Gain access to advanced research.
 Get real-world learning experiences in the UND Human Spaceflight Laboratory, the Spacecraft Simulator facility and the Space Studies Observatory.

 Our graduates perform payload integration for Falcon rockets and work on the development of the Space Launch System.
 They also work in Mission Control and are researchers at several NASA Centers.

 UND is the first institution in the nation to become a part of U.S. Space Force’s University Partnership Program.